romasharf/geo_nodes_primitives/README.md

 <b>USING</b> <br>
 -in 3d Viewport go to "Add" -> "Mesh" <br>
 -click "GeoNodes Cylinder" <br>
--to change the parameters of the cylinder that you just made, go to Modifiers Properties (wrench icon) and tweak parameters of GeometryNodes modifier
+-to change the parameters of the cylinder that you just made go to Modifiers Properties (wrench icon) and tweak parameters of GeometryNodes modifier

 Thanks to guys from blender.stackexchange.com for the parts of code (especially to https://blender.stackexchange.com/users/109459/x-y) <br>